Marvel Epic Collection: Deadpool

-Guardians Of The Galaxy
+Guardians of the Galaxy

-Despite the same name, the Modern Era Guardians Of The Galaxy are largely separate from the 1960s version.
+Despite the same name, the Modern Era Guardians of the Galaxy are largely separate from the 1960s version.
+Regardless of this, Marvel considers both versions part of the same legacy numbering.
 The 2008 team line-up - Star-Lord, Rocket Raccoon, Groot, Phyla-Vell, Gamora, Drax the Destroyer, and Adam Warlock - first came together during the Annihilation: Conquest event.